macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 - the 3rd and 13th bits are set when looping
 - the 4th bit is set when recording

-If we skim through the list of contants for values that might be related to the transport state, we find 4 constants starting with `kVstTransport*`, that map neatly to the observed bits:
+If we skim through the list of constants for values that might be related to the transport state, we find 4 constants starting with `kVstTransport*`, that map neatly to the observed bits:

 | flag                       | value |